NordicMath/zeta-types-smc/README.md

 ## Folder structure

-* /src/ -- Source directory, where the original sagemath code is.
+* /src/ -- Source directory, where the original Sagemath code is.
 * /src/mf -- Sage code for multiplicative functions
 * /src/ts -- Sage code for Tannakian symbols
-* /src/util -- Sage code for lazy lists, and the berlekamp massey algorithm (utility functionality)
+* /src/util -- Sage code for lazy lists, and the Berlekamp-Massey algorithm (utility functionality)
 * /zetatypes/ -- The preparsed python-compatible code
 * /zetatypes/mf -- Python code for multiplicative functions
 * /zetatypes/ts -- Python code for Tannakian symbols
-* /zetatypes/util -- Python code for lazy lists, and the berlekamp massey algorithm (utility functionality)
+* /zetatypes/util -- Python code for lazy lists, and the Berlekamp-Massey algorithm (utility functionality)
 * /spec -- Specification for formats (currently Edinburgh 1 format)
 * /data -- Example data.
 Currently contains a set of the most common multiplicative functions, in the Edinburgh 1 format.
-* /demo -- Contains jupyter notebooks with extensive usage examples of the code, as well as an automated identity explorer that can produce arbitrarily many identities between multiplicative functions.
+* /demo -- Contains Jupyter notebooks with extensive usage examples of the code, as well as an automated identity explorer that can produce arbitrarily many identities between multiplicative functions.